 A yearly audit is required to ensure compliance and get a renewal report, regardless of whether you’ve chosen to seek a SOC 2 Type I or Type II report.

 This is where the bridge letter comes into the picture: The auditor of a service organization sends their customer’s auditor a SOC 2 bridge letter to let them know if there have been any changes to the control environment between the conclusion of the previous SOC 2 reporting period and the beginning of the current one.
 An independent auditor issues a SOC 2 report to certify a service organization’s controls over its systems and data, providing reassurance to stakeholders and clients.
 When there is a gap between reporting periods, a bridge letter is requested to communicate any noteworthy occurrences or modifications that may have affected the organization’s control environment.
-The letter may include information on system upgrades, security incidents, or changes to policies or processes. often included in the bridge letter.
+The letter may include information on system upgrades, security incidents, or changes to policies or processes

 A bridge letter is a particular kind of communication that is intended to tell a third party about a certain circumstance or time period.
 A gap period report is often used when a third party needs to understand what occurred during a period not covered by a previous report, such as during an audit or other type of review.